Alipsa/ride/README.md

 # Building and compiling

-Ride depends on two other repos (snapshot artifacts) that must be built first:
+Ride depends on one other repo (snapshot artifact) that must be built first:

 Download rideutils from https://github.com/perNyfelt/rideutils and build it with `mvn install`

-Download renjin-dbi from https://github.com/perNyfelt/renjin-dbi and build it with `mvn install` on linux (windows build does not work for some reason)

 To build Ride then simply do ` mvn clean install`